zth/rescript-relay/rescript-relay-documentation/docs/enums.md

 `)
 ```

+> If you want to disable `FutureAddedValue(...)` project-wide, set `noFutureProofEnums: true` in `relay.config.js`.
+This removes the catch-all enum constructor from generated response enums everywhere.
+But you're strongly encouraged to keep it on, for safer code.

 ### Mapping strings to your enum

 In addition to the utils listed above, there's also a function available for taking a string and mapping it to your enum, if it's valid.
 An example: